Colind8/Mr.-Megee/README.md

   - p.
     - Play a funny sound from the extensive p soundboard (45+ sounds to choose from!)
   - actually / aktchually
-    - Instantly win any arguement using the likeness of Adam Conover or
+    - Instantly win any argument using the likeness of Adam Conover or a nerd emoji.
   - rps
     - Play rock paper scissors against Mr. Megee.
 Be careful though, he's a master!
 - r/